MCP Protocol Reference

 -

-Use stdio transport for local servers — Lower latency, simpler setup, no network configuration.
+Use stdio transport for local servers — lower latency, simpler setup, no network configuration.

 -

-Use SSE/HTTP transport for shared servers — Multiple agents can connect to the same server instance.
+Use SSE/HTTP transport for shared servers — multiple agents can connect to the same server instance.

 -